 I don’t understand what goes on in the minds of those who are “set” on being a VS model, but that kind of job is a dangerous job.
 You have to risk everything: your life, your dignity, your health, and your walk with Christ.
 When looking at the risks, is the fame and money really worth it?

-As I was recovering, I realized that I didn’t want to be like a VS model, because t’s artificial.
+As I was embracing my identity in Christ, I realized that I didn’t want to be like a VS model, because t’s artificial.
 Nothing about them is “real” when you look at them.
 Most of those models have botox, plastic surgery to make their bodies look good, are not eating for they want to stay thin, are sitting in a makeup chair for 5 hours at a time, and are photoshopped on billboards.

 None of them are genuine, so why do I want to strive to be fake or to be something that only has an artificial meaning?
 Why would I watch a group of women take God’s creation and warp it into something He didn’t intend for it to be.